jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version v0.6.4, 13-APR-2019
+* Version v0.6.5, 17-APR-2019
 * For MacOS and Linux
-* *NOTE: this release has a major change adding the AM reception function*

 ### What is airspy-fmradion?

-* **airspy-fmradion** is a software-defined radio receiver for FM broadcast radio, specifically designed for Airspy R2 and Airspy HF+, and RTL-SDR.
+* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, specifically designed for Airspy R2 and Airspy HF+, and RTL-SDR.
 * This repository is forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx) 0.1.14 and merged with [airspfhf-fmradion](https://github.com/jj1bdx/airspyhf-fmradion)

 ### What does airspy-fmradion provide?

-- mono or stereo decoding of FM broadcasting stations
+- mono or stereo decoding of FM and AM broadcasting stations
 - buffered real-time playback to soundcard or dumping to file
 - command-line interface (*only*)